agourlay/omnibus/README.md

  - With reactive modes it is possible to replay specific parts of the events.
  - Subscriptions can be composed via the url keyword `+`.
  - Most of the features can be accessed via the administration web interface.
- - Message are persisted into Cassandra.
+ - Messages are persisted into Cassandra.

+## Status

-**This is still a work in progress, any API is likely to change**
+Mainly a work in progress, any API is likely to change.

+This is a ** beta**  quality software, don't use it for any serious operations.

 ## Getting started